Work hardening

 Indications

-This therapy is suitable for patients with impaired occupational function due to injury or illness, commonly including:
+This therapy is suitable for patients with impaired occupational functions due to injury or illness, commonly including:

 • Post-stroke limb dysfunction

-It is especially appropriate for patients needing a rapid return to work.
+It is especially suitable for patients needing rapid return to work.

-Eligibility requires: basic activity capability and absence of acute inflammation or uncontrolled pain.
+Eligibility requires: Basic activity capability and No acute inflammation or uncontrolled pain.
 Prior to treatment, a physician must evaluate the patient's physical condition to ensure they can bear the progressive loads.

 Usage and Dosage